 Hoskins grew up in Vermont and developed an early appreciation for movies, books, and music.
 While studying Political Science and French at the University of Vermont, he discovered the vaults of the college radio station, WRUV, where he hosted a new music show and served as the station manager.
 This led to setting up DIY shows for touring bands, booking tours, and handling publicity and radio promotion for record labels and management companies.
 (He also worked for MASS MoCA, helping with opening gala preparations, accounting, and publicity.

-After moving to Boston, Hoskins started tour managing, taking care of artists (e.g. Nada Surf, Pilot to Gunner, Cristina Branco) on the road: advancing details with promoters, coordinating tour logistics, and looking after the tour expenses, as well as keeping artists safe and happy.
+After moving to Boston, Hoskins started tour managing, taking care of artists (e.g. Nada Surf, Pilot to Gunner, Cristina Branco) on the road: advancing details with promoters, coordinating tour logistics, and looking after the tour expenses, as well as keeping the artists safe and happy.

 During breaks from touring, he worked for a booking agency during the day – managing the office, administering contracts, and advancing tours – while handling hospitality for the bands playing The Middle East at night.

 Located in the heart of Cambridge, MA, The Middle East features four rooms of music (and three restaurant spaces) and is one of the only independent venues in the Boston area.
 Hoskins became a booker for the venue in 2004.
 As the venue’s booking agent, he served as the main point of contact for artists’ representatives (including booking agents, managers, labels, and publicists), as well as bands, brands, promoters, and press.